CreativeHub 1352's Story

-The Small Arms Inspection Building (SAIB) is a compelling, light-filled WWII heritage building with an essential connection to parkland, conservation lands, the waterfront, trails, and neighbourhood.
+The Small Arms Inspection Building is a compelling, light-filled WWII heritage building with an essential connection to parkland, conservation lands, the waterfront, trails, and neighbourhood.

-This historical and cultural landmark was saved from intended demolition through the efforts of CreativeHub 1352, a non-profit, community-driven organization.
+This historical and cultural landmark was saved from intended demolition through the efforts of CreativeHub 1352, a non-profit, charitable, community-driven organization.
 As a result, the City of Mississauga designated the property under the Ontario Heritage Act in 2009, who then acquired and began the restoration of the building in the spring of 2017.
 The Small Arms Inspection Building is owned and operated by the City of Mississauga.

 CreativeHub 1352, previously Small Arms Society, is a charitable non-profit organization which exists for the advancement of Mississauga’s community cultural development through the arts, heritage, and environmental sciences.